Boyce Gardens: Description

 Boyce Gardens comprises a number of major component parts.
-These include, the rainforest, located in the north-eastern corner of the site, the pine forest along Mackenzie Street on the eastern side of the property, the avocado orchard, displays of Australian flowering shrubs, tennis court, swimming pool, specialist garden areas including collections of ericas, proteas, roses, native orchids, camelias and azaleas, the walled garden, the compost pit, the house lawn, courtyard, rock gardens, the cut flower garden and the grassed areas to the south of the main garden.
+These include, the rainforest, located in the north-eastern corner of the site, the pine forest along Mackenzie Street on the eastern side of the property, the avocado orchard, displays of Australian flowering shrubs, tennis court, swimming pool, specialist garden areas including collections of ericas, proteas, roses, native orchids, camellias and azaleas, the walled garden, the compost pit, the house lawn, courtyard, rock gardens, the cut flower garden and the grassed areas to the south of the main garden.

 These diverse component parts are woven into a composition which makes the excellent use of the changes in levels available on the sloping site and the canopy from the large remnant eucalyptus scattered across these slopes.
 The house is sited on the end of the dominant ridge in the property, offering an outlook to the garden from all aspects of the house.
 This position also establishes the house as a prominent visual reference point from a number of places within the garden.

 Today the Fairy Glen Scrub, as it was known in the 19th century, is an isolated but healthy remnant of this type of environment on the edge of the Darling Downs.
 Approaching the property from Range Street the garden is shielded from view behind a screen of dense perimeter planting.
 As the driveway of the property is entered, the working parts of the garden can be seen.
 The water tank and windmill are essential for the life of the garden and sit within the garden layout and planting design.

 The buildings fronting Jellicoe Street, the former gallery and external studies building, are not considered to be of cultural heritage significance.